 Protein identifications are made based on automated database searching of tandem mass spectra of peptides.
 This approach was first described in 1994, and through many refinements remains the state-of-the-art for protein identification.

-The Duke Proteomics Core Facility uses high resolution (R>10,000) tandem mass spectrometers to provide accurate mass measurements of both peptide molecular weight (MS data) and peptide fragments (MS/MS).
+The Proteomics and Metabolomics Shared Resource uses high resolution (R>10,000) tandem mass spectrometers to provide accurate mass measurements of both peptide molecular weight (MS data) and peptide fragments (MS/MS).
 The use of high-end mass spectrometers yields high quality data providing for highly confident identifications.

 Qualitative Identifications from 2D PAGE gel spots are performed using either a short (15 min) nanoscale capillary LC gradient coupled to a hybrid Q-Tof mass spectrometer, or using MALDI-MS/MS. Data dependent acquisition and a MASCOT database search or MSE acquisition and Identity software is used to return peptide (and thus protein) identifications.